Going to the Dentist during Coronavirus

 In addition to the routine practices above, the design of our office includes barriers between all treatment rooms and sterilization areas.
 We are also implementing the following safeguards to assist in flattening the curve related to COVID 19:

 - Keeping at a 6 feet distance of all individuals in the practice whenever possible

 - Limiting appointment times so one person or very few are in the waiting room at a time

 - Screening of any potential COVID- 19 patients or individuals exposed prior to an appointment

-- Patient antiseptic rinse prior to appointment along with 20 second hand washing and/or use of hand sanitizer
+- Patient antiseptic rinse prior to the appointment along with 20 second-hand washing and/or use of hand sanitizer

-- Routine disinfection of non treatment areas like front door, check in counter, coat hooks etc.
+- Routine disinfection of non-treatment areas like the front door, check-in counter, coat hooks, etc.

 We are monitoring guidelines on a daily basis and continue to update these precautions as recommended by infectious disease specialists.